We love great beer in Virginia’s Blue Ridge.

 Does a Blue Ridge Beercation sound like an awesome getaway for you and your friends?
 If so, here are 20 unique craft beer experiences to check out during your next visit.

 Virginia’s Blue Ridge Cheers Trail is a new program that features that craft beverage experiences in the region!
 The trail incorporates breweries, wineries and distilleries, offering you the opportunity to sample all kinds of amazing local flavors.
 You can also download the Cheers Trail Passport Program to sign up for exclusive special offers and receive a FREE t-shirt after checking in at five locations.
+Sign up for the Passport via your phone by texting Cheers to (540) 253-4311.
 Learn more >

 2. West Comes East - Ballast Point Brewing Company & Deschutes Brewery

-Virginia’s Blue Ridge earned its spot on the map for beer lovers when Ballast Point Brewing Company and Deschutes Brewery announced they’d selected the region as the home of their East Coast distribution centers.
-Ballast Point has a beautiful facility in Botetourt County that features a tasting room & restaurant, while Deschutes Brewery is still in development for its East Coast headquarters but has already opened a great tasting room on Market Street in Downtown Roanoke.
+Virginia’s Blue Ridge earned its spot on the map for beer lovers when Ballast Point Brewing Company and Deschutes Brewery opened locations in the region.
+Ballast Point has a beautiful facility in Botetourt County that features a tasting room & restaurant, while Deschutes Brewery opened a great tasting room on Market Street in Downtown Roanoke.

 3. Pet-Friendly Fun at Big Lick Brewing Company

 Drinking is always more fun with friends, especially when your friends are the four-legged kind!
 Big Lick Brewing Company (pictured at the top of this post) is pet-friendly, both with its beautiful outdoor patio and interior space.
-Enjoy a few brews like the Barbie Juice (American Blonde Ale) or This Time IPA (New England Style) and snag a few selfies with you and the dog.
+Enjoy a few brews like the West Station Pils (Easy Drinking Pilsner) or Peace, Lover & Hoppiness (A Hoppy Double IPA) and snag a few selfies with you and the dog.
 Please be respectful of others and keep your dog on leash.

 Book a spot on the Virginia’s Blue Ridge Brewery Tour to check out multiple craft breweries in the region without having to worry about transportation logistics!
 It’s a hop-on, hop-off tour that’s led by a knowledgeable ambassador/driver who provides information and suggestions about the breweries you can visit along the way.
 All aboard!